-YWCA Cambridge provides sunscreen that staff will apply to your child 30 minutes before outside play time in the afternoons.
+YWCA Cambridge asks families to bring their own sunscreen and the child care centre would store it.
+Staff will apply it to your child 30 minutes before outside play time in the afternoons.
 Please apply sunscreen at home in the morning before bringing your child to school so he/she has good protection in the morning.
-You will receive a permission form to sign each spring.
+We will have some sunscreen onsite in case you are not able to provide your own bottle.